Cooperativa Regional de Cafeicultores em Guaxupé Ltda.

 Natural & washed

-Edgar Amador is a small coffee producer in Jinotega, Nicaragua.
-His coffee is offered for sale by Gold Mountain Growers, a social enterprise that, in addition to its own farm, works directly with coffee producers to connect them with roasters outside of Nicaragua.
+“The farm, Finca Idealista, sits next to a nature reserve, whose trees are a natural air conditioner for our paca, caturra, bourbon, pache, and a few pacamara beans.
+Our cool microclimate lengthens the coffee cherry maturity process, allowing beans more time to absorb natural sugars for a sweet, flavorful cup profile.”
+Gold Mountain Growers, a social enterprise that, in addition to its own farm, works directly with coffee producers to connect them with roasters outside of Nicaragua.
 Gold Mountain Growers also supports education, social outreach and economic growth in the country.

 Process Fully washed and dried in the sun

-Full of aroma and flavor this well-balanced roast has vibrant tasting notes ; chocolate, caramel, fig, lemon.
-Roasted just into the second crack, the Malawi is one of the beans we use in our fall espresso blends.
+Full of aroma and flavor this well-balanced bean has vibrant tasting notes ; caramel, fig, lemon.
+Roasted to just before the second crack, the Guatemala has a very clean finish.
 Small beautiful robust beans - lots of flavor in the cup.

 Berlin, Costa Rica